smarty-prototypes/go-disruptor/README.md

 Pre-Alpha
 ---------
-This code is pre-Alpha stage and is not supported or recommended for production environments.
+This code is currently experimental (pre-Alpha stage) and is not supported or recommended for production environments.
 That being said, it has been run non-stop for days without exposing any race conditions.
 It does not have any unit tests and is only meant serve as spike code to and a proof of concept that the Disruptor is possible on the Go runtime despite some of the limits imposed by the [Go memory model](http://golang.org/ref/mem).
 The goal is to have an alpha release sometime in June 2014 and a series of beta releases during the months thereafter until we are satisfied.
 Following this, a release will be created and supported moving forward.

 We are very interested to receive feedback on this project and how performance can be improved using subtle techniques such as additional cache line padding, memory alignment, utilizing a pointer vs a struct in a given location, replacing less optimal techniques with more optimal ones, especially in the performance critical paths of `Reserve`/`Commit` in the various `Writer`s and `Receive`/`Commit` in the `Reader`